MRA to ramp up exploration | Loop PNG

 Locals should be the ones doing the mining and what we are doing now is t to ensure that it is listed as a reserved business under IPA, and we will also ensure to work with the Central Bank to ensure that those who are exporting are also locals.”

-“The state now is now looking at piloting mechanized mining.
-Buy equipment and support four or five pilot projects in the country to help artensal miners to go into mechanized mining.
+“The state is now looking at piloting mechanized mining.
+Buy equipment and support four or five pilot projects in the country to help artisanal miners go into mechanized mining.
 Once we do that, we can double or triple the output from the alluvial sector,” Gary stressed.